Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Review of ground states, critical droplets, and metastates

 \subsection{Ground states}

 The Edwards-Anderson (EA) Ising spin glass model~\cite{EA75} in zero magnetic field on the $d$-dimensional cubic lattice $\mathbb{Z}^d$ is defined by the Hamiltonian

 where $\sigma_x=\pm 1$ is the Ising spin at site $x$ and $\langle x,y\rangle$ denotes an edge (or ``bond'' --- we will use the two terms interchangeably) in the nearest-neighbor edge set $\mathbb{E}^d$.
 Each edge $\langle x,y\rangle\in\mathbb{E}^d$ is assigned a coupling $J_{xy}$.
 The $J_{xy}$'s are independent, identically distributed continuous random variables chosen from a distribution $\nu(dJ_{xy})$.
-Our requirements on $\nu$ are that it be supported on the entire real line, be distributed symmetrically about zero, and have finite variance; e.g., a Gaussian with mean zero and variance one.
+Our requirements on $\nu$ are that it be distributed symmetrically about zero and that its moments are all finite; throughout most of what follows we will use a Gaussian distribution with mean zero and variance one.
 We denote by $J$ a particular realization of the couplings.

 Our focus is on ground states of the EA~spin glass in finite dimensions $d\ge 2$.
 Define $\Lambda_L$ to be a cube of side~$L$ centered at the origin; then a finite-volume ground state~$\sigma_L$ is the lowest-energy spin configuration in~$\Lambda_L$ subject to a specified boundary condition.
 An infinite-volume ground state~$\sigma$ can be defined in two equivalent ways: first, as any convergent $L\to\infty$ limit of a sequence of $\sigma_L$'s, or second, as a spin configuration $\sigma$ on all of $\mathbb{Z}^d$ defined by the condition that its energy cannot be lowered by flipping any {\it finite\/} subset of spins.
 The condition for $\sigma$ to be a ground state is then that